 Senate Democrats have been filibustering a House-passed temporary spending bill that would fund the government through Nov.
 21, giving Congress time to work on long-term spending bills to cover the remainder of the fiscal year.

 The government shut down Oct.
-1, the start of the new fiscal year.
+1.

 The Democrats are demanding negotiations about adding $1.5 trillion to extend enhanced Obamacare subsidies and other programs.